LaurenTGC/docs/readme.md

 ### Structure
 This is the proposed architecture, but it is very much in flux

+#### P2P
+Direct communication between overlay nodes.
+Used by leapfrom to pass onion messages or (when absolutely safe) for data that does not need the meta-data to be private.

 #### Leapfrog
 The communication layer.
 This encompasses onion routing and NAT traversal.